 - rename the .txt to .eml

-Creating an encrpyted (and signed) mail using GPGServices is not that hard.
+Creating an encrypted (and signed) email using GPG Services is easy:

 - write your draft

 - right click and select Services > OpenPGP: Encrypt Selection

 - add recipients in GPG Services and optionally sign the message

 - Press "OK" to create an encrypted (and signed) text message you can send your friends

 Automatic decryption will happen if GPG Mail or another OpenPGP plugin is used on the receiving end.

 Should you not find the "Encrypt Selection" option please ensure GPG Services are activated.